-The Geoscientist-in-Training (GIT) Program was adopted by TBPG in 2012 and became effective April 29, 2010.
+The Geoscientist-in-Training (GIT) Program was adopted by TBPG and became effective December 15, 2010.

 Benefits of the GIT Program

 - Demonstrates an individual’s intent to develop as a professional in the geosciences

 - Receipt of quarterly TBPG newsletter and other valuable Board information

 - Use of the designations “Geoscientist-in-Training” or “GIT” after their name

 Please note that once an individual has accrued five years of geoscience experience (post-graduation from an accredited university), and has successfully passed the practice exam for their discipline, an applicant is qualified for P.G. licensure.
 The academic requirement has already been met.

 To qualify for GIT certification, an applicant must meet the following requirements:

 Educational requirement.
 Graduated from a four-year course of study in a discipline of geoscience, and have completed at least 30 semester hours in geoscience coursework